Membership: Frequently asked questions

 For more information about possible fraudulent ads and scams, click here.
 We also have information about permitted and forbidden uses of the ILDA logo.

-• Q: What does it mean that the ILDA Membership year is January 1 - December 31?Open or Close
+• Q: What does it mean that the ILDA Membership year is February 1 to the following January 31?Open or Close

 A: ILDA dues do NOT run from the first time you pay dues until one year later.
-Instead, ILDA dues run from Jan 1 - Dec 31 of each year.
+Instead, ILDA dues run from February 1 to the following January 31.

 • If you join in mid-year, you pay only partial dues.